axeldelafosse/stemgen/README.md

 ## What?

-- **Highest quality**: ALAC stems by default, or AAC using the best encoder possible.
+- **Highest quality**: ALAC stems by default, or AAC using the best encoder and quality possible.
 - **Automatic metadata tagging**: scraping metadata from the master file and writing it back to the stem file.
 - **Batching**: you can use this CLI to batch your stem creation and/or create a powerful workflow.